coala/coala/docs/Developers/Writing_Native_Bears.rst

 As you can see we have a :attr:`~coalib.bears.Bear.Bear.BEAR_DEPS` set which contains a list of bears we wish to depend on.
-In this case it is a set with 1 item: "OtherBear".
+In this case, it is a set with 1 item: "OtherBear".

 .. note::
     The `BEAR_DEPS` set must have classes of the bear itself,